mozilla/sccache/docs/Local.md

 See where to write the config in [the configuration doc](Configuration.md).

 *Note that preprocessor caching is currently only implemented for GCC and Clang and when using local storage.*

+## Read-only cache mode

+By default, the local cache operates in read/write mode.
+The `SCCACHE_LOCAL_RW_MODE` environment variable can be set to `READ_ONLY` (or `READ_WRITE`) to modify this behavior.

+You can use read-only mode to prevent sccache from writing new cache items to the disk.
+This can be useful, for example, if you want to use items that have already been cached, but not add new ones to the cache.

+Note that this feature is only effective if you already have items in your cache.
+Using this option on an empty cache will cause sccache to simply do nothing, just add overhead.